CitizenDAO/Impact-Protocol/README.md

 ### Social Impact Bonds meet Web3

 ![Social Impact Bonds](https://ipfs.io/ipfs/QmZ9RjY94WJoAA6Phuoz3tH6AhG5FjLQhbT7oMGDod1YxS)
 Our bonds are ERC-721 non-fungible tokens.
-Bonds are unique financial assets that fund projects in the following categories:
+Bonds are unique financial assets that fund projects in the following categories of health, housing, education, climate, finance, & governance.

-$Health
-$Housing
-$Education
-$Climate
-$Finance
-$Governance

 Citizen DAO members will curate, refine, & decide on which projects get funding.
 Each bond can be minted with any amount of ETH.
 Yield is in CDAO, which is the governance & utiliity token of Citizen DAO.